Make Your Own Natural Shampoo: Get Soft and Shiny Hair at Home - hair buddha

 To Sum Up: Why Use Shikakai โ€“ Reetha Shampoo?

 This shampoo is a great natural cleanser.
-It is free from not so good ingredients like Sulfate, parabens, and other additives, and moreover packaging โ€“ no more plastic bottles.
+It is free from not so good ingredients like Sulfate, parabens, and other additives.
 It is mild, having naturally low pH and will not strip the natural oils from your hair.
 Usually, no conditioner is needed, as shikakai is a natural softer and detangler.

 Note: If you have never used these herbs before, do a patch test to see if you are allergic to any ingredient.